 Yenya (Indrajatra Festival)

-The ethnic community of Kathmandu Valley, the Newars celebrate Yenya festival (Indrajatra), devoted to Lord of rain, Indra.
+In the ethnic community of Kathmandu Valley, the Newars celebrate Yenya festival (Indrajatra), devoted to Lord of rain, Indra.
 Thousands of Newar people come out for a rally pulling the massive wood cart along with other Nepalese people followed by various kind of cultural music and mask dance(LakheNach)

 Tihar is also known as the festival of lights.
 Every year on the end month of October, Tihar is celebrated for five days.
 People lights their home with decorated fairy lights and tinsel hung from their roof, believing GoddesLakshmi( goddess of Wealth) will shelter their house.
-Various type of animals are worshipped from the start of Tihar following with crow, dog, ox, and cow, and on the fifth day, Nepalese girls worship their brother, also known as Bhai tika day.
+Various type of animals are worshipped from the start of Tihar following by crow, dog, ox, and cow, and on the fifth day, Nepalese girls worship their brother, also known as Bhai tika day.

 The most common everyday meal of Nepalese people is dal-bhat-tarkari, a plate with lentil sauce, steamed rice, and vegetable curry.
 Apart from dal-bhat-tarkari, Chinese-influence noodles (Chowmein) and steamed dumplings (momo).
-Grilled meat and Nepalese-local barbecue are trendy in Kathmandu, never to miss all-time favorite milk tea (chiya) of Nepalese people.
+Grilled meat and Nepalese-local barbecue are trendy in Kathmandu, never to miss all-time favourite milk tea (chiya) of Nepalese people.

 Apart from Nepali authentic food, you will also get varieties of international cuisine across the central city of the country.